The Brand Continuum

 Here’s what that imbalance looks like in real terms:

-• Teams keep delivering, but fewer people remember why the work matters.
+• Teams keep delivering, but few people remember why the work matters.

 • Execution becomes louder while meaning becomes thinner.